keras-team/keras-io/call_for_contributions.md

 This is a constantly-updated list of code examples that we're currently interested in.

-## Timeseries forecasting with LSTM for weather prediction

-Recommendations:

-- Use `timeseries_dataset_from_array` for data processing
-- Single LSTM layer + classification layer, trained with `fit()`
-- Add nice visualizations

 ## Transformer model for MIDI music generation

 [Reference TF/Keras implementation](https://github.com/jason9693/MusicTransformer-tensorflow2.0)